Scaling Limit of a Stochastic Clustering Model on $\mathbb{R}$: Model and Main Results

 We have, with $\tau=\tau^{(t)}$,

 At the indices of the mergings, we need to correspondingly add the two merged gaps; otherwise, we keep the original gap.
-In order to do this, we also need to keep track of the number of mergings over space.
+To do this, we also need to keep track of the number of mergings across space.